-I am often teased if I am around friends who know I am passionate about healthy food and I have a sniffle or something.
-They usually say something like this “guess your healthy food isn’t working,” or “looks like to need to eat more of that healthy food.”
+I am often teased if I am around friends who know I am passionate about healthy food and I have a sniffle or am not feeling well.
+They usually say something like “guess your healthy food isn’t working,” or “looks like to need to eat more of that healthy food.”

 You know what?
 It is true that I do get sick now and then.
 The reason being my body doesn’t have an antibody for that particular bacteria/virus, therefore I am susceptible to it (i.e., there is a different strain of cold or flu going around every year).
 However, the difference lies in how well I am able to fight off and recover from the cold or flu.

 When I used to get sick I would usually end up with a sinus infection (my sinuses are my weak spot) and be sniffling and coughing for the next month.
 I would then be fine for about three to four months, and then I would get sick again.

 So why did I get sick for so long and with such regularity?